qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 behavior of a layer, and to visualize its effects without haveing to open the layer properties dialog.

-In addition to avoiding blocking (or "modal") layer properties dialog, the layer styling panel also avoids cluttering the screen with dialogs, and contains most style functions (color selector, effects properties, rule edit, label substitution...): e.g., clicking color buttons inside the layer style panel
+In addition to avoiding the blocking (or "modal") layer properties dialog, the layer styling panel also avoids cluttering the screen with dialogs, and contains most style functions (color selector, effects properties, rule edit, label substitution...): e.g., clicking color buttons inside the layer style panel